korentmaj/bitstamp_DI_analyst_Chlng_h234sdd/Task1/results.md

   - **Market Focus**: Bitstamp's focus on certain base assets may result in a higher market coverage but a lower overall market share due to less diversity in trading pairs.
   - **Volume Concentration**: The concentration of trading volume in specific pairs can indicate where Bitstamp is most competitive or where it may need to expand its offerings to gain a larger market share.

-### Final Insights

-- **Addressable Market Share Issue**: The addressable market share being identical to the overall market share suggests that Bitstamp's influence is proportionate across its trading pairs.
-This might require further investigation into whether Bitstamp’s offerings are unique or if the calculation needs adjustment to accurately reflect the targeted market.